 - Drizzle with olive oil and sprinkle with salt, and transfer the baking dish to the oven.
 Roast the tomatoes until they’re shriveled and browned around the edges.
 That’s it!

-At 250 degrees, my cherry tomatoes took about 4 hours to get totally shriveled and brown around the edges.
+At 250 degrees, my cherry tomatoes took 2 to 3 hours to get totally shriveled and brown around the edges.
 The time will vary depending on the size and juiciness of your tomatoes – roasted grape tomatoes can take as little as an hour, while larger tomatoes will need longer.

 When I have time to let them cook, I love to do a really long, slow roast like this.
 But some days, I don’t have all afternoon to make roasted tomatoes.
 When I’m in a hurry, I roast them at 300 degrees to help them cook faster, or I’ll start at 250 and turn up the heat to 350 partway through, once the tomatoes have begun to wilt down.
 They come out great just the same!
 Just be sure not to start with too high a temperature – if the oven is too hot, the tomatoes will burst, not shrivel.